aHorvathBazsi/Comic_book_effect_Android/README.md

 Please note that you should create a drawable which is used in the layout of the application (please refer the ActivityMain.xml file)

-Please note that the comments in the source code are in romanian (I will updated to English soon.)
+Please note that there are no comments in the source code are in romanian (I will update it soon.)